Skip to main content

 What to Include in Your Pest Control Services Agreement (Australia)

-A comprehensive Australian Pest Control Services Agreement should include the following key elements:
+A thorough Australian Pest Control Services Agreement should include the following key elements:

 Contractor's licence number: Confirmation that the pest management technician holds a current licence under the applicable state or territory legislation, and the licence number for verification.